helm/helm/docs/provenance.md

 - Keybase command line tools (optional)

 **NOTE:** If your PGP private key has a passphrase, you will be prompted to enter that passphrase for any commands that support the `--sign` option.
+You can set the HELM_KEY_PASSPHRASE environment variable to that passphrase in case you don't want to be prompted to enter the passphrase.

 **NOTE:** The keyfile format for GnuPG changed in version 2.1.
 Prior to that release it was unnecessary to export keys out of GnuPG, and you could instead point Helm